r-nonini/odin-recipes/README.md

-Hi.
-My name is Roque and this is my first README file.
-This project is a simple web page which will show off basic HTML elements.
+This is my first HTML / CSS project made as part of the Odin Project curriculum.

 Enjoy!